Stanley Elbers

-Stanley Elbers (born 14 May 1992) is a Dutch footballer who plays as a winger.
+Stanley Elbers (born 14 May 1992) is a Dutch retired footballer who played as a winger.

 Club career

 Elbers made his professional for ADO Den Haag on 28 August 2011 and joined Helmond Sport in summer 2013.
 He signed a three-year contract with Excelsior in 2015.

 On 14 August 2018, he joined PEC Zwolle on a two-year contract.

+International career

+Elbers once played for the Netherlands national under-20 football team.

 Personal life

 Born in the Netherlands, Elbers is of Surinamese descent.
+He retired from playing football in 2022 and moved to Indonesia to live on Bali, citing he was fed up with the footballing world.